Keavon/Thesis/src/paper/thesis.md

 <h3 id="ch-6-3">6.3 Watered-Down Ink Brush</h3>

 Taking the ink brush style even further, this test proves the effective ability to replicate the look of watered-down ink which behaves in nontrivial ways.
-Painting areas of a dry page makes the wet areas store water in a tapered dome-like shape because of surface tension, causing the ink particles to dry onto the page quickest near the edges as the wet area contracts during the drying process.
+Physical painting of areas on a dry page makes the wet areas store water in a tapered dome-shaped water blob because of surface tension, causing the ink particles to dry onto the page quickest near the edges as the wet area contracts during the drying process.
 This leaves behind a darker perimeter where the extents of the brushed area wet the page, then an inner region where the ink flows in unique patterns of greater concentration within the blob of water.
 This test, shown in Figure 26, illustrates that procedural generation based on noise textures lends itself very well to emulating that phenomenon.
-All other brush models besides simulation are incapable of achieving a similar look.
+All other brush models besides simulation are generally incapable of achieving a similar look.
 The brush preview in this case looks remarkably photorealistic.

 ![](results-diluted-ink.png)